-The approach in this paper differs from our prior toolset as follows.
-Our tool separates static I-cache and D-cache (instruction/data cache) analysis.
-The D-cache analysis currently lacks sufficiently detailed information about references for the GCC compilation phase and D-cache analysis does not fully match the SimpleScalar model.
-The focus of this paper is on enhancing the timing analyzer with respect to the FAST model and PISA instruction set.
-However, since we use our SimpleScalar-based architectural simulation environment [Anantaraman et al. 2003] to validate our approach, we have to make simplifying assumptions about data caches.
+simplifying assumptions about data caches.
 Specifically, we assume a constant number of data cache accesses to be misses for each application to model compulsory misses.
 The remaining references are considered to be hits, which models a sufficiently large cache.
 This simplifying assumption does not affect the design of FAST, i.e., our model supports a more precise static data cache analysis as well.

 The timing analyzer uses the control-flow information and loop bounds, caching categorizations, and pipeline description to derive WCET bounds.
-The pipeline simulator considers the effect of structural hazards (an instruction occupying the universal function unit for multiple cycles), data hazards (a load-dependent instruction stalls for at least one cycle if it immediately follows the load), branch prediction (backward-taken/forward-not taken), and cache misses (derived from caching categorizations) for alternative execution paths through a loop body or a function.
-Static branch prediction is easily accommodated by worst-case analysis: the misprediction penalty is added to the nonpredicted path (not taken path for backward branches and taken path for forward branches).
+The pipeline simulator considers the effect of structural hazards (an instruction occupying the universal function unit for multiple cycles), data hazards (a load-dependent instruction stalls for at least one cycle if it immediately follows the load), branch prediction (backward-taken/forward-not-taken), and cache misses (derived from caching categorizations) for alternative execution paths through a loop body or a function.
+Static branch prediction is easily accommodated by worstcase analysis: the misprediction penalty is added to the nonpredicted path (not-taken path for backward branches and taken path for forward branches).
 Path analysis (see below) selects the longest execution path as usual.
-Once timings for alternate paths in a loop are obtained, a fixed-point algorithm (quickly converging in practice), is employed to safely bound the time of the loop, based on the its body's cycle counts.
+Once timings for alternate paths in a loop are obtained, a fixed-point algorithm (quickly converging in practice), is employed to safely bound the time of the loop based on the its body's cycle counts.

 The fixed-point approach generally requires path analysis for only a few iterations.
-Given the longest path for the first iteration, the next-longest path is determined for the second iteration, which may differ from the original path because of caching effects.
-The lengths of these paths are monotonically decreasing because of cache effects, and once we reach a fixed-point, subsequent loop iterations can be safely approximated by this fixed-point timing value.
+Given the longest path for the first iteration, the next-longest path is determined for the second iteration, which may differ from the original path due to caching effects.
+The lengths of these paths are monotonically decreasing due to cache effects, and once we reach a fixed-point, subsequent loop iterations can be safely approximated by this fixed-point timing value.
 When the longest paths of consecutive iterations are combined, we account for the pipeline overlap between the tail of the earlier path and the head of the path that follows.
-The alternative-no overlap-is tantamount to draining the pipeline between iterations.
-Using this fixed-point approach, the timing analyzer ultimately derives WCET bounds, first for each path, then for loops, and, finally, for functions within the program.
+The alternative - no overlap - is tantamount to draining the pipeline between iterations.
+Using this fixed-point approach, the timing analyzer ultimately derives WCET bounds, first for each path, then for loops, and finally for functions within the program.
 A timing analysis tree is constructed, where each node of the tree corresponds to a loop or function.
 Nodes in the tree are processed in a bottom-up manner.
-In other words, the WCET for an outer loop/caller is not calculated until the times for all of its inner loops/callees are known.
-This means that the timing analyzer predicts the WCET for programs by first analyzing the innermost loops and functions before proceeding to higherlevel loops and functions, eventually reaching the tree's root (e.g., main()).
-For our purposes, the timing analysis tree provides a convenient method for obtaining WCET for a specific scope, in particular, for subtasks.
-From the description in this section, it becomes evident that static timing analysis is nontrivial, even for simple pipelines.
+In other words, the WCET for an outer loop / caller is not calculated until the times for all of its inner loops / callees are known.
+This means that the timing analyzer predicts the WCET for programs by first analyzing the innermost loops and functions before proceeding to higher-level loops and functions, eventually reaching the tree's root (e.g., main()).
+For our purposes, the timing analysis tree provides a convenient method for obtaining WCET for a specific scope, in particular for sub-tasks.
+From the description in this section, it becomes evident that static timing analysis is non-trivial, even for simple pipelines.

-3.2 Frequency-Aware Static Timing Analysis
+3.2.
+Frequency-Aware Static Timing Analysis